-Once enrolled at Latin School, students are expected to uphold the values of Covington Latin in and out of school, whether supervised or unsupervised.
+Once enrolled at CLS, students are expected to uphold the values of the institution at all times, whether supervised or unsupervised.
 This includes any public postings on social media.
 Students should recognize that everywhere they go, they carry the reputation of our school.